tinusaur/owowod/README.txt

 -----------------------------------------------------------------------------------
  Copyright (c) 2015 Neven Boyanov, Tinusaur Team.
 All Rights Reserved.
  Distributed as open source software under MIT License, see LICENSE.txt file.
- Please, as a favour, retain the link http://tinusaur.org to The Tinusaur Project.
+ Please, as a favor, retain the link http://tinusaur.org to The Tinusaur Project.
 -----------------------------------------------------------------------------------

 This is a small library that allows you to create one-wire, one-way debugging/printing connection from ATtiny85 to another device, such as computer, using serial protocol.